We Work So That the Energy Industry Can Work

 Up in the Air

-RJ Lee Group is also available to address your occupational safety and health and environmental health and safety requirements.
+RJ Lee Group is also available to address occupational safety and health and environmental health and safety requirements for the energy industry.
 Our environmental experts can develop and carry out air monitoring and sampling programs and stack testing to determine trace contaminants in the air, as well as source apportionment plans to determine the contributions of various pollution sources to a location of interest.

 For more information, please call us at 1.800.860.1775 then dial 0 to have our receptionist direct you to the proper contact.